 This is like the RV show strategy.
 Like auto dealerships, RV dealers operate on monthly and yearly schedules.
 This means if they have not met their sales quotas by month or year’s end, they will be eager to move some RVs.
 You may also find sweet spots during the middle of fall when RV season is coming to an end in most of the US.

 Dealers will be eager to sell before the chilly weather settles in.
 This may be the perfect time to negotiate a deal out of the dealer or target a salesperson who may not be having the best month selling.

 You are never obligated to take a deal no matter what the salesperson has done for you.
 If you don’t feel the deal is right, feel too much pressure, or uncomfortable about anything, walk away.

 Never, ever feel compelled to make the buy because the salesperson has met you half way.
 Never feel like you must buy no matter the circumstances.
-If it’s out of your price range, unfavorable loan terms, or just the wrong RV or camper, take a deep breath and walk away.
-While you may feel bad at the time, you won’t feel any better down the line with an RV or camper you’re unhappy with in the future.
+If it’s out of your price range, unfavorable loan terms, or just the wrong RV, take a deep breath and walk away.
+While you may feel bad at the time, you won’t feel any better down the line with an RV you’re unhappy with in the future.